-For details on specific methods, including syntax and examples, click on the specific method to go to its reference page.
+For details on a specific method, including syntax and examples, click on the link to the method's reference page.

 mongo client-side field level encryption methods

 require a database connection with client-side field level encryption